Creating SharePoint Add-ins that use high-trust authorization

 <appSettings> <add key="ClientId" value="6569a7e8-3670-4669-91ae-ec6819ab461" /> <add key="ClientSigningCertificatePath" value="C:\MyCerts\HighTrustCert.pfx" /> <add key="ClientSigningCertificatePassword" value="3VeryComplexPa$$word82" /> <add key="IssuerId" value="e9134021-0180-4b05-9e7e-0a9e5a524965" /> </appSettings>

 The preceding example assumes that the certificate is stored on the file system.
 This is acceptable for development and debugging.
 In a production high-trust SharePoint Add-in, the certificate is usually stored in the Windows Certificate Store, and the ClientSigningCertificatePath and ClientSigningCertificatePassword keys are typically replaced by a ClientSigningCertificateSerialNumber key.

 IT staff responsibilities in the high-trust system

-Developers will have to understand the requirements for application security as described above, but IT Pros will be implementing the infrastructure required to support it.
-IT Pros must plan for the following operational requirements:
+Developers have to understand the requirements for application security as described earlier, but IT pros are implementing the infrastructure required to support it.
+IT pros must plan for the following operational requirements:

 Create or purchase one or more certificates that will be used for trusted SharePoint Add-ins.

 Ensure that the certificates are securely stored on the web application servers.
-When Windows OS is being used, this means storing the certificates in the Windows Certificate Store.
+When the Windows operating system is being used, this means storing the certificates in the Windows Certificate Store.